 Want to enjoy a calm home with co-operative children?

-Join us for the FREE Parenting Power Hour™ hosted by Dr. Ken Resnick, and learn how you too can enjoy a calm home with co-operative children.
+Get immediate access to the FREE Parenting Talk hosted by Dr. Ken Resnick, and learn how you too can enjoy a calm home with co-operative children.

 Instead of delivering the usual conflicting psychobabble or lobbing the de jour acronyms at a bewildered audience, he’d offered some old-fashioned parenting advice.
 I went home and googled him and everything he said resonated with me.
 It made the most sense of all.
 If my kid wasn’t getting what he actually needed at home, in terms of his primary educators providing stability, consistency and routine, then how on earth could we, or anyone else, expect he’d be able to function in a classroom, or the big wide world?